Norwegian Wood

 pen after checking the amount.
 Then the three of us stood and went

 outside.
-Nagasawa started to step into the street to hail a taxi, but
+Nagasawa started to step into the street to hail a taxi,

 Hatsumi stopped him.